menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Four Lakes is generally considered to be a blue-collar town.
-39.27% of the Four Lakes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Four Lakes is a town of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Four Lakes who work in law enforcement and fire fighting (21.46%), teaching (18.62%), and management occupations (15.38%).
+77.12% of the Four Lakes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Four Lakes is a town of construction workers and builders, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Four Lakes who work in maintenance occupations (14.41%), law enforcement and fire fighting (8.47%), and office and administrative support (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 24.12% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 38.14% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle